 The puzzle can be solved with the help of the numbers in the top parts of certain squares.
 These numbers are the products of the digits in all the squares horizontally and vertically adjacent to the square.

 A Short Demonstration

-A word document containing the problem can be found here
+A printable version of the problem can be found here